tanguilp/attribute_repository_ldap/README.md

 ## Usage

-This modules relies on `LDAPoolex` for create and maintaining a pool of connections to LDAP servers.
-One shalle therefore configure it's server in the relevant configuration files.
+This modules relies on `LDAPoolex` to create and maintain a pool of connections to LDAP servers.
+One shall therefore configure it's server in the relevant configuration files.
 Example:

 ```elixir
 use Mix.Config